 The name presented itself because guitarist/songwriter Bob Rasero made his living in the building trades.
 Hey, it could have been The Carpenters, but he’s not Richard…he’s Bob.

 From 1996 to present day The Renovators have been producing original music that has been considered by Lou Marini/Blues Brothers Band and featured on movie sound tracks.
-Bob & his band have opened for musical celebrities such as Keb Mo, Marcia Ball, Soul Live and they have performed regularly in area concert venues and clubs across Maine and New York.
-Currently he and The Renovators are working on producing a live CD that they expect to have available for the April show.
+Bob & his band have opened for musical celebrities such as Albert Lee, Keb Mo, Marcia Ball, CJ Chenier, and Soul Live.
+They have performed regularly in area concert venues and clubs across Maine and New York.
 You owe it to yourself to come listen to this seasoned band and we’re willing to bet you’ll go home humming a few Renovators tunes.

 Bob Rasero - Guitarist, Singer, Songwriter